DiogoASTeixeira/SINF-Intercompany/README.md

 ## Available Scripts

+In the Backend/testjasmin directory, you can run:
+ ### `python manage.py runserver`

-In the project directory, you can run:
+In the Frontend directory, you can run:

 ### `npm start`